HTTP-RPC/Kilo/README.md

     * `JSONDecoder` - decodes an object hierarchy from JSON
     * `JSONEncoder` - an object hierarchy to JSON
     * `TemplateEncoder` - encodes an object hierarchy using a template document
-    * `XMLEncoder` - encodes an object hierarchy to XML
 * `org.httprpc.beans`
     * `BeanAdapter` - presents the properties of a Java bean object as a map and vice versa
     * `Ignore` - indicates that a bean property should be ignored